Fisheries and Aquatic Sciences, B.S.

 aquatic science professionals has increased steadily as pressure on

 and impacts to our water resources have increased.

-The BS in Fisheries and Aquatic Sciences prepares you for careers in this highly-relevant field to the Grat Lakes region.
+The B.S. in Fisheries and Aquatic Sciences prepares for careers in this highly-relevant field to the Great Lakes region.
 The program features a breadth and depth of knowledge that includes the study of stream ecology, fisheries biology, lake ecology, wetland ecology, aquatic invertebrates, and aquatic plants, among others.
-This curriculum will give graduates a highly desirable skill set which will make them well qualified for a range of career paths.
+This curriculum will give graduates a highly desirable skill set that will make them well-qualified for a range of career paths.

-If you are interested in fisheries biology, you will be prepared to apply for Associate Fisheries Professional certification offered by the American Fisheries Society.
-Associate Fisheries Professional certification helps you qualify for jobs with state and federal agencies, and with environmental consulting firms.
+If interested in fisheries biology, be prepared to apply for Associate Fisheries Professional certification offered by the American Fisheries Society.
+Associate Fisheries Professional certification helps qualify for jobs with state and federal agencies and environmental consulting firms.